Puppy Feeding Schedule: How Often Should You Feed Your Puppy?

 Since the puppy's first months of life are about rapid growth and development, you need to ensure that they have enough nutrients to facilitate this adequately.

-Many puppies, after they have been weaned or moved from milk, can start having semi-solid foods as early as three weeks.
+Many puppies, after they have been weaned or moved from milk, can start having semi-solid puppy foods as early as three weeks.
 Even at this stage, they can regulate their own food intake, so you can put out food for your pup to graze all day.
 However, if you worry or think they are overeating, put out food at frequent intervals instead.
 Experts suggest feeding them four times a day.

 From 4 to 6 months

 During this stage, it is critical to monitor your puppy's weight, as dogs grow quickly between 4 to 6 months making them vulnerable to becoming overweight if they are overfed.

 Most puppies can be fed three times in a day, gradually working down to a twice-a-day feeding schedule as they mature.
 It is recommended you feed them just twice a day if you notice that they are gaining excess weight.